rlinder02/scRNA-seq-NF/README.md

 Currently, default STAR parameters are set up for 10X 3'v3, v3.1 chemistry using the *3M-february-2018.txt* barcode list.
 Support for automatic detection of the 10X version will be added in the future.
 However, for a complete and detailed list of parameters for running STARsolo on multiple types of 10X chemistries, please see [here](https://github.com/cellgeni/STARsolo).

 The indexing and alignment/counting processes are currently labelled as `big_mem`.
 The number of CPUs and requested memory can be changed in the nextflow.config file and depends on the resources available.
-It is important to remember that, when running on AWS, the number of vCPUs provisioned for a job will not be the same as the number of CPUs reqested in the config file, as there are normally 2+ vCPUs per CPU (exact specifications for a variety of EC2 instances are listed in table form [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/cpu-options-supported-instances-values.html)).
+It is important to remember that, when running on AWS, the number of vCPUs provisioned for a job will not be the same as the number of CPUs reqested in the config file, as there are normally 2+ vCPUs per CPU (exact specifications for a variety of EC2 instance types are listed in table form [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/cpu-options-supported-instances-values.html)).

 ## Pipeline results

-The results are copied to a generic `results` folder, with STARsolo genome indexing results stored in the `index` sub-folder and the STARsolo alignment and count matrix files are stored in `sample_id` sub-folders.
+The results are copied to a generic `results` folder, with STARsolo genome indexing results stored in the `index` sub-folder and the STARsolo alignment and count matrix files stored in `sample_id` sub-folders.
 The `sample_id` is generated from the part of the fastq file-name that comes before the above-mentioned pattern.

 ## Credits